ToniaSchlick/PsyGuide/docs/developer/testing.md

 # Selenium

 In addition to unit testing, PsyGuide also uses Selenium to facilitate end-to-end tests.
 These can be found in `/tests/PsyGuideSelenium.side`, and it's tests can be run using the Selenium-IDE browser extension.  **These tests are not currently automated**, however they should be run periodically and before releases to ensure user functionality.

+# JavaScript testing

+For the small portion of PsyGuide that uses JavaScript, QUnit is used, and can be found at `/static/qunit/`.
+The tests are then run in the browser.